-According to the Indiana Department of Education, PLA Virtual had an enrollment count of 516 students as of October 1, 2021.
-The final enrollment variance was 103.2% based on a budgeted enrollment of 500 students.
-Therefore, PLA Virtual receives a rating of Exceeds Standard.
+According to the Indiana Department of Education, PLA Virtual submitted an enrollment report of 361 students as of October 1, 2022.
+By February 2023, the school's enrollment decreased to 355, also based on the submitted report.
+With a budgeted enrollment 557, the enrollment variance in September was 64.8% and 63.7% in February.
+With an average enrollment variance of 64.3%, PLA Virtual receives a rating of Does Not Meet Standard.

-Current Ratio: With regard to its current ratio, the school's current assets (cash or other assets that can be accessed in the next 12 months) exceed its current liabilities (debt obligations due in the next 12 months) with a ratio of 75.0.
-Therefore, the school receives a rating of Meets Standard on their Accountability Plan Performance Framework for Current Ratio.
+Current Ratio: With regard to its current ratio, the school's current assets (cash or other assets that can be accessed in the next 12 months) exceed its current liabilities (debt obligations due in the next 12 months) with a ratio of 2.1 and therefore, the school receives a rating of Meets Standard on their Accountability Plan Performance Framework for Current Ratio.
 The rubric is as follows: